MeetBhingradiya/Portfolio/Schema.md

 | `isShown` | `boolean` | `false` |

 ## Experiences
 The Experiences table stores work experiences, including a unique ID, user ID, company name, job title, job description, start date, end date, and timestamps for creation and updates.
-Designed for user profile management and display on landing pages.
+It is designed for user profile management and display on landing pages.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |